18r441m/CSCE274/Assignments/Labs/lab01/README.md

 ## Part 1

-### Setup your laptop and install docker, docker-compose and dts following the steps on the [DTS Manual](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/laptop_setup.html)
+### Setup your laptop and install docker, docker-compose and dts following the steps from the [DTS Manual](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/laptop_setup.html)

 ## Part 2